uofgravity/amaldi-art/index.markdown

     <div class="p-5 mb-4 bg-body-tertiary rounded-3">
       <div class="container-fluid py-5">
         <h1 class="display-5 fw-bold">GR Amaldi Art Show</h1>
-        <p class="col-md-8 fs-4">This is some text about the art show.
+        <p class="col-md-8 fs-4">Information about the art show is given below.
-		Note that when you complete the form providing details of your artwork you'll then need to upload it using the OneDrive link at the end of the form.
+		Please complete the form providing details of your artwork.
+You will then need to upload it using the OneDrive link at the end of the form.
-		(You can find that link <a href="https://gla-my.sharepoint.com/:f:/g/personal/daniel_williams_glasgow_ac_uk/Er_G-HkATs9CsPZhbdqfAXMBbFOi562tEkhewg6nU7j0xw">here</a> if you missed it!

 		</p>
         <a href="https://forms.office.com/e/ixtSLRuEN6"
         class="btn btn-primary btn-lg" type="button">Submit your artwork</a>